richardsc/nb/README.md

 between the data and the user is helpful in preventing accidental deletion of notes.

-The ``nb`` application is designed with these things in mind.
+The ``nb`` application (named for the Latin phrase "nota bene") is designed with these things in mind.
 It provides several ways to add notes, and to search through existing notes.
 So far, it functions entirely at the unix command line, and is most suited for power users who are unafraid of that environment.

 The development model for ``nb`` is entirely open-source.
 It stores notes in a database in the [sqlite](http://www.sqlite.org/) format, and is coded in the